-Wondering if you could skip college and earn a master’s degree without a bachelor’s degree?
-Master’s without bachelor’s programs make it possible to enroll in an MBA or master’s program without having completed a bachelor's degree first.
+Can you skip college and earn a master’s degree without a bachelor’s degree?
+As a matter of fact, Master’s without bachelor’s programs make it possible!
+For example, you can enroll in an MBA or master’s program without having completed a bachelor’s degree first.

 There are several names for master’s without bachelor’s programs.
 We’ve compiled a list of a dozen partner grad schools who may use terms such as:

 - BA / BS / MAT 5th Year Master’s Degree